kids encyclopedia robot

 On July 16, 2014, it was announced that Cranston would reprise his role as Johnson in an HBO adaptation of All the Way, with Steven Spielberg as an executive producer.
 Following the film's premiere on May 21, 2016, Cranston's performance was widely praised earning the Screen Actors Guild Award for Outstanding Actor in a Miniseries or Television Movie as well as nominations for the Primetime Emmy Award, Golden Globe Award, and Critics' Choice Television Award.
 In 2015, Cranston starred as screenwriter Dalton Trumbo in the biopic Trumbo, for which he received his first Academy award nomination.
 In 2016, Cranston voiced Li, the biological father of Po, in Kung Fu Panda 3.
 Also that year, he appeared in the films The Infiltrator and Wakefield.
 Cranston's memoir, A Life in Parts, was published on October 11, 2016, became a New York Times bestseller, and received positive reviews.
 In 2017, he voiced Zordon in Lionsgate's Power Rangers, which marked his return to the franchise after providing voices for the first season.

 Cranston starred in Network an adaptation of the 1976 film of the same name, portraying the fictional news anchor Howard Beale, directed by Ivo van Hove at the West End Royal National Theatre, opening in November 2017.
 The play, with Cranston as star, transferred to Broadway, opening at the Belasco Theatre on December 6, 2018.
 David Rooney of The Hollywood Reporter wrote that "the volcanic Bryan Cranston giving a gut-wrenching performance" as Beale and that "Cranston’s magnetic presence has more than enough electricity to surge through the play’s weak spots".
-Cranston received numerous accolades for his performance including the his second Tony Award for Best Actor in a Play as well as the Laurence Olivier Award for Best Actor and the Drama League Award, Distinguished Performance Award.
+Cranston received numerous accolades for his performance including his second Tony Award for Best Actor in a Play as well as the Laurence Olivier Award for Best Actor and the Drama League Award, Distinguished Performance Award.

-In 2017, he acted in the role of Phillip Lacasse, a wealthy paraplegic in the movie The Upside along with Kevin Hart and Nicole Kidman.
-The film was released on January 11, 2019.
+In 2017, he acted in the role of Phillip Lacasse, a wealthy paraplegic in the movie The Upside along with Kevin Hart and Nicole Kidman. .....
+It was eventually released on January 11, 2019.
 He was part of the ensemble cast of the 2018 animated film Isle of Dogs, by Wes Anderson, which premiered at the 68th Berlin International Film Festival, where he played the lead dog Chief.
 The film was released on March 23, 2018.
 Cranston appeared in the ninth season of the HBO comedy series Curb Your Enthusiasm, playing Larry David's therapist.
 In October 2018, Cranston became the voice for a new series of Ford commercials featuring the tagline 'Built Ford Proud'.
 In 2019, his production company Moonshot Entertainment signed a deal with Warner Bros.
 Television.

 In 2020, he starred as the lead human, Mack, in the Disney film The One and Only Ivan.
 From 2020 to 2023 he had the lead role in the miniseries Your Honor, playing a judge and the father of a boy who accidentally kills someone.
 In 2022, Cranston reprised the role of Walter White during the final season of the Breaking Bad prequel series Better Call Saul.
 In 2023, Cranston had another appearance as Walter White, alongside Aaron Paul's Jesse, and Raymond Cruz as Tuco Salamanca in a Super Bowl LVII commercial for PopCorners.
 He has stated this could be his final appearance as the character.